- Community Development

 **Please note that candidates may be requested to participate in a formal interview to further assess these criteria

 Step 4: Ready to apply?
 Completed applications must be submitted in one (1) single email to RNIP@timmins.ca.
 Upon submission of a complete application, a $100 nonrefundable processing fee will be charged and payable to the Timmins Economic Development Corporation.
-Only online payments can be accepted.
+Payment details will be provided by email.
 Completed applications include:

 Completed applications will be reviewed by the Steering Committee on a monthly basis.
 Applicants meeting the eligibility and community recommendation requirements listed above in steps 1, 2, 3 and 4, and with the highest score will receive a formal community recommendation.
 Applications not issued a formal recommendation will be retained for 3 months.